ZahraFalih/proto-frontend/README.md

 # Proto — Frontend

 Proto is the frontend for a university capstone project that uses agentic AI to provide UX improvement suggestions for e-commerce websites.
-This React-based UI communicates with a Django backend to collect user data, process webpage content, and visualize UX analysis results.
+This React-based UI communicates with a API based Django backend to collect user data, process webpage content, and visualize UX analysis results.

+#### You can view the live demo [here.](https://proto-ux.netlify.app/)

 ---
 > Note: This repository includes the frontend logic to build the user interface.
 You can find the code and instructions for building the backend API server in [this repo.](https://github.com/hussein-hh/proto-api)

-> You can view the live demo [here.](https://proto-ux.netlify.app/)

 ---

 ## Setup Instructions